datacamp/authoring/docs/projects/projects-repo-structure.md

 # See https://mb.datacamp.com/question/319 for IDs
 topics: # What topics the project covers
   - 12
+# Amount of XP student will earn for completing the project.
+Default value is 1500.
+xp: 1500

 #### Technical settings for the docker image running the project ####
 #### This will be updated by your DataCamp contact.              ####